joseasoler/imogrify/README.md

 imogrify is licensed under the Mozilla Public License, v.
 2.0.
 See the [LICENSE](LICENSE) file for details.
 Check the [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ) to learn more.

-The repository includes third party dependencies as source code in the thirdparty subfolder.
-Each one of them is under their own license, which is included in their respective folder.

 ## Building

 Building imogrify requires [CMake](https://cmake.org) and a [compiler with C++20 support](https://en.cppreference.com/w/cpp/compiler_support#cpp20).